NordicESMhub/climate-data-tutorial/_episodes/01-introduction.md

 These are measurements (from ground stations, buoys, satellites, etc.) of the occurrence of one or more physical variables (temperature, humidity, wind, etc.) at one or more particular times and places in and on the atmosphere, ocean, etc.

-* direct when a physical parameter is measured directly, for example temperature or pressure at a land station.
+Observations are described as **direct** when a physical parameter is measured directly, for example temperature or pressure at a land station.
 The sensors themselves can be either in-situ (hence providing information about their immediate environment) or remote (in which case they are able to measure over distances that extend significantly beyond the location of the instrument itself).

 <img src="../fig/WMO Global Observing System.png">
 *Source: [https://uls.climate.copernicus.eu](https://uls.climate.copernicus.eu)*

-Data coverage varies depending on the type of observations and quantities measured depend on the type of instruments.
+Data coverage varies, depending on the type of observations to me achieved, and the quantities measured depend on the type of instruments.

 <img src="../fig/ECMWF_synop-ship-metar_30052019.png" />
 *Source: [ECMWF SYNOP-SHIP-METAR data coverage](https://www.ecmwf.int/en/forecasts/charts/monitoring/dcover?facets=undefined&time=2019053000,0,2019053000&obs=synop-ship&Flag=all)*

-However, several satellites have been launched and are dedicated to the observation of the Earth System.
+In addition, several satellites have been launched and are dedicated to the observation of the Earth System.

 <img src="http://www.wmo.int/pages/prog/sat/images/cgms_satellites_1000.jpg" width="80%"/>